 Assemblies at Boyton are broadly Christian in nature, with all assemblies incorporating an opportunity for children to reflect quietly on the content of the session.

-Every day between 3pm and 3.10pm, there is an opportunity for the children to come together as a school community and share in each others views, beliefs and successes.
+Every day (between 9am and 9.15am Mon-Thur and 3pm Friday}, there is an opportunity for the children to come together as a school community and share in each others views, beliefs and successes.
 Outlined below is an overview of what the theme for each assembly is on each day of the week.
 If you require further information about any of the details below, please do not hesitate to get in touch.

-Tuesday - Children's Assembly - children lead this assembly in which they share an aspect of their interests or achievements out of school.
+Tuesday - Children's Assembly - Led by Miss Ritchie where the children have a lead role too in which they share an aspect of their interests or achievements out of school.
 Children of all ages take assembly and there is an opportunity to ask questions and respond which helps enhance the children's speaking and listening skills.
 Parents and family of the child giving the assembly are invited in to watch and share the experience.

 We believe strongly that assemblies are an important part of the education of the children at Boyton and is essential to develop a strong sense of community.